semani2/biryani/README.md

 ### Cook the veggies (T - 1 hour)
 1. Take a deep sauce pan or a dutch oven and place it on the stove.
 Set the flame to medium.
 2. Add 2 tbsp of ghee and 1 tsp of cooking oil to the pan.
-3. As the oil starts to heat up, transfer the marinated vegetables to the sauce pan.
+3. As the oil starts to heat up, add 1 tbsp of ginger & garlic paste.
+4. Once the raw flavor of the paste reduces, transfer the marinated vegetables to the sauce pan.
-4. Gently stir the contents occasionally as they start to cook.
+5. Gently stir the contents occasionally as they start to cook.
 You don't want to stir a lot as it might break up the paneer.
-5. Continue to cook until the vegetables are 75% done, this should usually take around 20 - 25 mins.
+6. Continue to cook until the vegetables are 75% done, this should usually take around 20 - 25 mins.
-6. Once done transfer contents into a different container.
+7. Once done transfer contents into a different container.

 ### Cook the rice (T - 30 mins)
 1. Take a deep sauce pan (can re-use the one you cooked the veggies in) and place it on the stove.
 Set the flame to high.